corda/corda/docs/source/serialization.rst

 Kotlin Objects
 ``````````````

     #.
-Kotlin ``object`` s are singletons and treated differently.
-They are recorded into the stream with no properties,
+Kotlin's non-anonymous ``object`` s (i.e. constructs like ``object foo : Contract {...}``) are singletons and
+        treated differently.
+They are recorded into the stream with no properties, and deserialize back to the
-        and deserialize back to the singleton instance.
-Currently, the same is not true of Java singletons,
+        singleton instance.
+Currently, the same is not true of Java singletons, which will deserialize to new instances
-        which will deserialize to new instances of the class
+        of the class
     #.
 Kotlin's anonymous ``object`` s (i.e. constructs like ``object : Contract {...}``) are not currently supported
         and will not serialize correctly.
 They need to be re-written as an explicit class declaration